Skip to content

 Taking All Together

 Overall Budapest has a really good ratio when it comes to cost and quality.
 You have reasonable prices in accommodation, restaurants and other food services, drinks at bars and so on.
-You have so many opportunities to spend time around that wondrous city and I am sure you don’t feel great when you have to depart from that city.
+You have so many opportunities to spend time around that wondrous city and I am sure you don’t feel great when you depart.

 If you feel that your Budapest long weekend wasn’t enough and want to see Hungary more.
 Then I can recommend visiting Lake Balaton as a day trip from Budapest.
 Another special spot in Hungary.

-A time in Hungary’s capital is just wonderful and it still stays as my favorite city in the World.
+A time in Hungary’s capital is just incredible, and it remains my favorite city in the World.

 PIN IT